The Line Bets: The Basic Wagers in Craps

 Taking Odds on the Line Bets

-Once players learn how to make the basic bets in craps, they can try risking a little more for the opportunity to make greater profits.
-Rather than making a completely different bet that must be tracked along with the Pass and Come bets, players can simply wager on the same outcome they have already put their money on.
-These are the so-called Odds bets and their size is usually a multiple of the original bet – it could be 1x, 2x, 3x, 4x or 5x, but some casinos allow odds of up to 100x.
+After players master the basic craps bets, they can risk a little more for the chance to earn bigger returns.
+Instead of placing an entirely new wager that must be tracked alongside the Pass and Come bets, players can simply put additional money on the same outcome they have already backed.
+These are the so-called Odds bets, and their size is usually a multiple of the original stake – it could be 1x, 2x, 3x, 4x, or 5x, although some casinos allow odds of up to 100x.

 Pass Line Odds

-This wager, also known as “taking the odds”, cannot be made independently from the Pass Line bet – it is allowed only for players who have already made the Pass Line.
-Moreover, players can take Pass Line Odds only after the point has been established.
-With this wager, they bet that the dice will show the point number before a 7.
-The Odds bet can be removed or its size changed before each roll – otherwise, it stays active until either a 7 or the point number is rolled.
+This wager, also known as “taking the odds,” cannot be made independently of the Pass Line bet – it is available only to players who have already placed the Pass Line.
+Moreover, players can take Pass Line Odds only after a point has been established.
+With this bet, they are wagering that the dice will show the point number before a 7.
+The Odds bet can be removed or its size changed before any roll; otherwise, it remains active until either a 7 or the point number is rolled.

 • If the point number is rolled before a 7, the Pass Line Odds bet wins.